tsunami416604/azure-docs.hu-hu/includes/mobile-services-windows-dotnet-authenticate-app.md

-1. 開啟專案檔案 MainPage.xaml.cs，並新增下列 using 陳述式：
+1. Open the project file MainPage.xaml.cs and add the following using statement:

         using Windows.UI.Popups;

-2. 將下列程式碼片段新增至 MainPage 類別：
+2. Add the following code snippet to the MainPage class:

         private MobileServiceUser user;
         private async System.Threading.Tasks.Task AuthenticateAsync()
         {